Art Deco in Mumbai

-The Art Deco in Mumbai, India style is a notable feature of the architecture of the city.
+The Art Deco style in Mumbai, India is a notable feature of the architecture of the city.
 It was used primarily for office buildings, residences and movie theaters, during a period when India was part of the British Empire.
 On 30 June 2018, an ensemble of such buildings were officially recognized as a World Heritage site by the UNESCO World Heritage committee held in Bahrain as the Victorian and Art Deco Ensemble of Mumbai.

 The BBC reported that Mumbai has at least 200 Art Deco buildings in the city.

 History

 The Indian Institute of Architects, founded in Bombay in 1929, played a prominent role in propagating the Art Deco movement.
 In November 1937, this institute organized the 'Ideal Home Exhibition' held in the Town Hall in Mumbai which spanned over 12 days and attracted about one hundred thousand visitors.
 As a result, it was declared a success by the 'Journal of the Indian Institute of Architects'.
 The exhibits displayed the 'ideal', or better described as the most 'modern' arrangements for various parts of the house, paying close detail to avoid architectural blunders and present the most efficient and well-thought-out models.
 The exhibition focused on various elements of a home ranging from furniture, elements of interior decoration as well as radios and refrigerators using new and scientifically relevant materials and methods.

 Guided by their desire to emulate the west, the Indian architects were fascinated by the industrial modernity that Art Deco offered.
 The western elites were the first to experiment with the technologically advanced facets of Art Deco, and architects began the process of transformation by the early 1930s.

 Bombay's expanding port commerce in the 1930s resulted in the growth of educated middle class population.
 It also saw an increase of people migrating to Bombay in search of job opportunities.
 This led to the pressing need for new developments through Land Reclamation Schemes and construction of new public and residential buildings.
 Parallelly, the changing political climate in the country and the aspirational quality of the Art Deco aesthetics led to a whole-hearted acceptance of the building style in the city's development.
 Most of the buildings from this period can be seen spread throughout the city neighbourhoods in areas such as Churchgate, Colaba, Fort, Mohammed Ali Road, Cumbala Hill, Dadar, Matunga, Bandra and Chembur.